Salivary microbiome: Characteristics

 Unlike the uterine, placental and vaginal microbiomes, the types of organisms in the salivary microbiota remain relatively constant.
-There is no difference between populations of microbes based upon gender, age, diet, obesity, alcohol intake, race, or tobacco use.
+There is no difference between populations of microbes based upon sex, age, diet, obesity, alcohol intake, race, or tobacco use.
 The salivary microbiome characteristically remains stable over a lifetime.
 One study suggests sharing an environment (e.g., living together) may influence the salivary microbiome more than genetic components.
 Porphyromonas, Solobacterium, Haemophilus, Corynebacterium, Cellulosimicrobium, Streptococcus and Campylobacter are some of the genera found in the saliva.

 While the salivary microbiome shows stability, the broader oral microbiome can be influenced by various factors.
 A number of elements, including diet, dental hygiene, age, underlying medical conditions, and the use of antibiotics, as well as lifestyle choices such as smoking and alcohol consumption, and physiological changes such as pregnancy, the menstrual cycle, and menopause, can exert an influence on the composition of the oral microbiome.